Julia Spencer-Fleming

-Julia Spencer-Fleming (born June 26, 1961) is an American novelist of Mystery fiction.
-She has won the Agatha Award, Anthony Award, Macavity Awards, Dilys Award, Barry Award (for crime novels), the Nero Award, and Gumshoe Awards.
+Julia Spencer-Fleming (born June 26, 1961) is an American novelist of mystery fiction.
+She has won the Agatha Award, Anthony Award, Macavity Award, Dilys Award, Barry Award, Nero Award, and Gumshoe Award.
 She has also been a finalist for the Edgar Award.
 Her books feature Clare Fergusson, a retired helicopter pilot turned Episcopal priest and Russ Van Alstyne, a police chief.
 They are set in Millers Kill, a fictional town in upstate New York.